Nicaragua Winter Break

 Expenses: Approximate costs for the 9-day program.

 - Airfare: Students will apply for the Cornell Off-Campus Opportunity Fund (OCOF).
 Guidelines for the OCOF grant are provided in the online application.

-- Housing and food: Students will receive an ILR grant to cover the cost.
+- Housing and food: Students will receive an ILR grant to cover housing and some hosted-meals.

 - Cornell travel nurse/medical for vaccinations: $150, depending on student's vaccination history (or a visit with a personal physician)

 - Nicaraguan visa: no cost for US Citizens

 - Meals and incidentals: $150 (estimated depending on personal spending habits)

 - UHC (emergency evacuation insurance): Free for Cornell students